TeamKraken-D03/Garbage-classification-using-Manipulator/README.md

 # Garbage Classification Using Manipulator

-**Authors**: Naren Sundar L, Renny Harlin, Vatturu Pardheev, Charuvarthan T
+**Authors**: Naren Sundar L, Renny Harlin D, Vatturu Pardheev, Charuvarthan T

-This project focuses on the classification of waste into biodegradable and non-biodegradable categories using a robot manipulator.
+This project focuses on the classification of waste based on composition using a robot manipulator.
 It integrates a segmentation-vision model for waste identification and leverages large language models (LLMs) for reasoning and decision-making.

 ## Project Details